kangheel/kangheel.github.io/_pages/about.md

   - /about.html
 ---

-I am Kanghee Lee, an second year undergraduate student pursuing a double major in Computation and Applied Mathematics and Computer Sceience at the University of Chicago.
+I am Kanghee Lee, an third year undergraduate student pursuing a double major in Computation and Applied Mathematics and Computer Sceience at the University of Chicago.

 # Academic Interests
 My primary interest in computer science is about computer security, more specifically cryptography.